 - Go to the Users section of your account.

-Once you submit the form, the user will receive an email with a link to the page where they can set their login information.
-The page will expire after 24 hours.
+Once you submit the form, the user will receive an email with a link where they can set their login information.
+The link will expire after 24 hours.

 All new imgix accounts start with $10 credit toward the first month, so you can try out the service risk-free.
 After the credit is used up, you can enter a credit card to continue using the service (if your company isn’t already being invoiced).
 Here's how to add a credit card to your account.